We who wrestle with systems

 There are many of these viewpoints for any system of interest, among them:

-A strategic viewpoint, with the system as context, which defines the rules, constraints, and goals for how the system of interest, subsystems, and agents interact
+A strategic viewpoint, with the system as context, and the rules, constraints, and goals for how the system of interest, subsystems, and agents should work together

-A design viewpoint, describing the system as it will be constructed (see Figure 3)
+A design viewpoint, describing the system as it will be constructed (see Figure 3 below)

 An operational viewpoint, with the system as mechanism, processing inputs and producing outputs.
 This view depicts how decisions, constraints, and interactions during operations shape outcomes.